-Policy EL P7 - Settlement Character and Coalescence Supports NDP Objectives - PC2, EL4, EL6, DD1, DD2, DD3 Supports TVBC Policy - COM2, E2 Supports Policy recommendation LAND 4 of Character Appraisal and Design Code (Appendix D) nt with TVBC Local Plan Policy E2, the NDP Plan area contains the village of Over Wallop, parts of Middle • and the settlements at Palestine and Kentsboro.
-In order to maintain the separation between these settleme nts, development will be supported for the following categories.
-1. Open Countryside a) Proposals outside the settlement boundaries (Figures 6.9 and 6.10) only where a countryside location is absolutely necessary; and b) where proposals maintain the distinctive character of each settlement and do not adversely impact on the Parish's rural landscape setting; and c) that development should ensure the retention of the open character of the landscape and not adversely erode the separation of the settlements in the NDP Plan Area either as a whole or cumulatively as a result of piecemeal development over time either visually, perceptually or physically and d) that the following gaps are maintained between Over wallop and Middle Wallop between Over wallop / Middle Wallop and Kentsboro Between Palestine and Grateley and Palestine and Over Wallop.
-2. Within the existing Settlement boundaries for Over Wallop and Palestine (as at 1 January 2022) (Figures 6.10 and 6.11 on page 85). a) Proposals which comprise limited infill development and brownfield redevelopment within the existing settlement boundary, which is in keeping with character of the area as identified in the Character Appraisal and Design Guide; and b) specifically with regard to Palestine (where the settlement is set high on a ridgeline and highly visible from many aspects) particularly along Mount Carmel Road) proposals which preserve and respect the open character of the area, the informal lanes and the long-distance views.
-Use, du plication or disclosure of data contained on this sheet is subject to the restrictions on the title page of this docun all types, whatever their size and whoever they are owned by, is highly valued by residents, as evidenced by survey responses.
+Consistent with TVBC Local Plan Policy E2, the NDP Plan area contains the village of Over Wallop, parts of Middle Wallop and the settlements at Palestine and Kentsboro.
+In order to maintain the separation between these settlements, development will be supported for the following categories.

+- -1.
+Open Countryside - a)-Proposals outside the settlement boundaries (Figures 6.9 and 6.10) only where a countryside location is absolutely necessary; and - where proposals maintain the distinctive character of each settlement and do not adversely impact on the Parish's rural landscape setting; and - e)-that development should ensure the retention of the open character of the landscape and not adversely erode the separation of the settlements in the NDP Plan Area either as a whole or cumulatively as a result of piecemeal development over time either visually, perceptually or physically and d) that the following gaps are maintained - between Over wallop and Middle Wallop - between Over wallop / Middle Wallop and Kentsboro - Between Palestine and Grateley and Palestine and Over Wallop. - Within the existing Settlement boundaries of a Over Wallop and Palestine (as at 1 January 2022) (Figures 6.10 and 6.11 on page 85).
+Development will be supported where: - a) Proposals which comprise limited infill development and brownfield redevelopment within the existing settlement boundary, which is are in keeping with character of the area as identified in the Character Appraisal and Design Guide; and - b) specifically with regard to In Palestine, (where the settlement is set high on a ridgeline and highly visible from many aspects) particularly along Mount Carmel Road) proposals which preserve and respect the open character of the area, the informal lanes and the long-distance views.

+all types, whatever their size and whoever they are owned by, is highly valued by residents, as evidenced by survey responses.
 Every green space lying within and adjacent to the Settlement Boundary is important to the Over Wallop Parish NDP, whether it is countryside, fields, gardens or recreation areas, as they give character and enhance the open aspects of the villages.
 Green spaces also provide important habitats, biodiversity opportunity areas and potential wildlife corridors, as described in the Character Appraisal and Design Code in Appendix D (page 11 for Over Wallop, page 28 Palestine).
 For the purpose of this NDP the following definitions of green spaces have been used:

-Local Green Space (LGS) - a formal designation relating to a defined area of green land, easily accessible to the local community, valued for contributing to the character of the settlement and to the wellbeing of local people; a designated LGS in the NDP scores highly against specific criteria set out in the Local Planning Policy Framework12.
+Local Green Space (LGS) - a formal designation relating to a defined area of green land, easily accessible to the local community, valued for contributing to the character of the settlement and to the wellbeing of local people; a designated LGS in the NDP scores highly against specific criteria set out in the Local Planning Policy Framework11.